dhui808/software-concepts/kafka.md

+### Kafka
+    Kafka is a distributed messaging system providing fast, highly scalable and redundant messaging through a pub-sub model.

 ### Kafka key concepts
     A partition is a totally ordered sequence of records.
 A record has an offset, and it may have a key and a value; both are byte arrays and both are optional.